Public-page scan first

 Why this matters

 This is example copy for a fictional site.
-Serphiq generates recommendations from the scanned pages and available Search Console signals for your own website.
+Serphiq generates recommendations from scanned pages, available Search Console signals, and search-result patterns when provider data is available.

 More opportunities found